 Now a delta function is, you probably have seen and heard the words and seen the symbol, but maybe not done much with a delta function.
 It takes a little practice but it's really worth it.
 It's a great model of maybe what can't quite happen physically, to have a load acting exactly at a point and nowhere else.
 So the delta function is, I drew it's picture, the delta function is zero, this is delta of x is zero except at that one point, the origin, x=0, and then all along back to zero again.
 So nothing's happening, no load except at that one point.
 And let me just, so there's no hesitation in when I change from x to x-a, what does that do to a graph?
 If I have a function of x and I instead shift the function to f(x-a), I shift x to x-a, well in this case, and in all cases, it will just shift the graph.
 So if I drew a picture of delta, of x-a, the load now would happen when this is zero, because it's delta at zero is the impulse, and now this is zero at x=a.
 In other words, the load moved to the point a.
 So there is the shifting load, but the load could fall anywhere between zero and one.
 So delta of x, the load actually falls at zero.
 Well we don't quite want that load at the boundary.
 So let's think of the point a, the load point as somewhere between zero and one.

 So a step function.
 Very handy function, step function.
-Sometimes called a heavy side function named after the guy who, the electrical engineer I think who first sort of work out the rules for using these.
+Sometimes called a Heaviside function named after the guy who-- the electrical engineer I think who first sort of work out the rules for using these.
 Let's integrate one more time because we have second order equations, second derivatives, so we better integrate twice to see what sort of answer we get.
 Now integrate the step function.
 So again, the integral is zero all the way to the left, so I'm still getting zero, but now beyond this point I'm integrating one.
 And the integral of one is x.
 So now that I would call a ramp function.
 That's a nice short word for this valuable function.
 A ramp function is the function that's zero and then x.
 So tell me about that ramp function.
-Just think about it. what happens to its derivative at the point a?
+Just think about it.
+What happens to its derivative at the point a?
 As I run along and I hit this key point, what happens to the derivative of the ramp?
 What does the derivative do?
 Focus on that ramp now.
 What does the derivative do at that point?
 It jumps.
-The derivative jumps the slope.
-Is the derivative, the slope jumps from zero and here the slope is one.
+The derivative jumps.
+The slope is the derivative, the slope jumps from zero and here the slope is one.
 And of course that's what that's telling us.
 Here's the picture of the derivative.

 So I'm doing this sort of the systematic way of writing down the general solution.
 Discovering that D, what do I discover D is?
 Put it on the other side.
 D is 1-a.
 And of course, don't forget that it's multiplying the x.
 Let me just draw the picture.
 Here's how I think about it.
 The solution is, away from x=a, what does the solution look like?
 To the left of x=a what's my graph going to be?
 It's going to be?
 A straight line, right?
 To the left of here there is no load.
 The equation is second derivative equals zero.
 The solution to that is a straight line.
 In other words, until I get to a, this thing hasn't started.
 It's only this straight line.
 The solution does something like that.
 It's a straight line.
 And I guess, actually, that's what it is.
 Because the C isn't here and that's all we've got left.
 So that's that straight line.